PrudhviGudla/CivicSync/README.md

 - **Deployment**: Render.com
 - **Containerization**: Docker and Docker Compose

 **Note:** This application is tested with Python 3.13.
-Other versions may work but are not tested
+Other versions may work, but are not tested

 ## Setup Instructions

-You can set up CivicSync either using traditional Python installation or using Docker.
+You can set up CivicSync either using a traditional Python installation or using Docker.
 Choose the method that best suits your needs.

 ### Prerequisites
 - Python 3.13+ (if running locally)
-- Docker and Docker Compose (if using containerized setup)
+- Docker and Docker Compose (if using a containerized setup)
 - Git

 ### 1. Clone the Repository